 What is a pig’s “superpower”?
 Why do they like mud so much?
 Are pigs really dirty?
-What do pigs eat, and what is their favorite food?
-In this program you’ll discover the answers to all these questions...before you help us make pig feed and pig slop!
+What do pigs eat and what is their favorite food?
+In this program, children discover the answers to all of these questions….before rolling up their sleeves and making pig food!

 Cost & Scheduling